tcotav/chefdk_getting_started/README.md

 I'm a fan of git flow -- [Git Flow](https://github.com/nvie/gitflow) -- as a base workflow and branching model for my git projects.
 It may be a bit much for a documentation/sample project, but that's how I roll.

-Change to your newly created `jdemo` directory and then:
+Change to your newly created `chefdk_getting_started` directory and then:

     $ git flow init